-The Single Resolution Board (SRB) has published new guidance on liquidity and funding in resolution.
+The SRB has published new guidance on liquidity and funding in resolution.
 Banks are likely to face liquidity stress in resolution because of the reluctance of market participants to roll-over or provide funding to a bank in crisis.
 Even after a successful resolution, liquidity stress may persist for some time due to the asymmetry of information regarding the viability of the resolved bank’s business model.
 Despite that, banks need to ensure that they continue to meet their obligations as they fall due during the different resolution phases.

 As outlined in the SRB’s Expectations for Banks (EfB) document, banks are expected to: